niallbee/capstone/guides/day-1/guide-2-install-jenkins.md

 2. In the Jenkins UI page you should see options to install suggested plugins or select plugins to install.
 Click install suggested plugins.

-3. Once all the plugins have installed, click skip and continue with admin
+3. Once all the plugins have installed, you can create your admin user.
+Enter a username and password of your chosing and make a note of them as you will need them further on in the project.
+You will also need to provide a name and email.

 4. Leave the Jenkins URL as it is.
 Make sure to copy the URL and paste it in a notepad, then click Save and Finish